Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 Often what happens is that the bills are paid, and then whatever is left is spent.
 But on what?

-Have you ever got to the end of the month and wondered where all of your money has gone?
+Have you ever gotten to the end of the month and wondered where all of your money has gone?
 This is where budgeting your money can help you and make sure it’s going where you want it to.

-A budgeting app is an app that you can use on your phone to create and work on your budget in real-time.
+A budgeting app is an app that you can use on your phone to create and work on your budget in real time.

-What Should You Look For In A Budget App For Couples?
+What Should You Look for in a Budget App for Couples?

-You’re going to want to look for some special features when you’re picking a budgeting app, and some additional things if you’re doing it as a couple.
+You’re going to want to look for some special features when you’re picking a budgeting app and some additional things if you’re doing it as a couple.

 The most important thing that you need to look for in a couple’s finance app is if it is a shareable budget app between your two phones.